ncatlab/nlab-content/pages/6/6/1/4/4166/content.md

 BDR called $\mathcal{K}(V)$ the **2-K-theory** of the [[bimonoidal category]] of [[Kapranov-Voevodsky 2-vector space]]s.

-## The homptopy type of the classifying space
+## The homotopy type of the classifying space

 **Theorem** (Baas-Dundas-Rognes-Richter)